CVE-2014-6271/Shellshock

 Here, we are going to focus on the first version of the vulnerability but many more vulnerabilities in the same subpart of Bash have been found since: CVE-2014-6277, CVE-2014-6278, CVE-2014-7169, CVE-2014-7186, CVE-2014-7187...

 If you remember what we said before, Apache uses environment variables to pass headers to the CGI.
-Since it's a Bash based CGI, we will be able to run arbitrary command by declaring an empty function and add a command after this declaration.
+Since it's a Bash based CGI, we will be able to run arbitrary commands by declaring an empty function and add a command after the declaration.

 Exploitation